paulirotta/async_cargo_mcp/README.md

 "chat.mcp.enabled": true
 ```

-Then, add the server to your VSCode configuration using `CTRL/CMD SHIFT P` and searching for "MCP: Add Server".
+Then, add the server to your VSCode configuration using `CTRL/CMD SHIFT P` and searching for "MCP: Add Server"

 The server configuration will be stored in `mcp.json`:
 ```json